- Not being able to update your apps on MacBook can cause serious problems.

 - How do I update my Mac when it says no updates available?

 In most cases, if the Update function on your Mac is saying that there are no updates available, then that is the case.
-If you want to manually search for updates, click the Apple menu, then select About This Mac, then click Software Update.
+Or try to install updates manually.